-Also, we like the fact that the pedal features true bypass, which means your amp tone will remain intact when Kangra is on stand by.
+Also, I like the fact that the pedal features a true bypass, which means your amp tone will remain intact when Kangra is on standby.

 Fuzz freaks like to have both green Russian- and ’60s silver Briton-type units on their pedalboard and EarthQuaker Hoof Reaper V2 packs them in a single stompbox.

-In addition, it packs a fully-analog octave, for synth, screams and other common octave fuzz sounds.
-The best thing is that transition between these modes has been improved and everything goes smoothly as butter.
+In addition, it packs a fully-analog octave, for synth, screams, and other common octave fuzz sounds.
+The best thing is that the transition between these modes has been improved and everything goes as smoothly as butter.

 On the left side of the board, you will find controls for the green Russian part of the pedal.
 It comes with three typical knobs – Tone, Level, and Fuzz, as well as a Shift knob, which isn’t something you usually see on green Russians.
 This knob allows you to manipulate mid-range frequencies, so you may count on a much wider range of tones.

 The right side of the pedal is reserved for the vintage fuzz.
 Of course, I’m talking about the Tone Reaper, the legendary British fuzz, which was really popular back in the ‘60s and ‘70s.
 While the left side of the pedal is more versatile, this one is more aggressive and seems perfect for lead tones.

 Finally, there is the analog octave and a great thing is that all three effects come with their own footswitches, which is highly beneficial in live performances.
 Speaking of live performance benefits, the pedal also features a true bypass.

 “Fuzztration (noun): The torturous feeling of desperation when searching for THE perfect fuzz.”